Md-Rijwan-Jannat/Car-Wash-Booking-System-Frontend/README.md

 A comprehensive car wash booking service that allows users to book services online, manage their bookings through a secure dashboard, and process payments using AmarPay.
 The service is built using modern technologies such as React, TypeScript, Redux, NextUI, Tailwind CSS, Node.js, Express, MongoDB, and Cloudinary for image hosting.

+## Live URL

+You can access the live version of the application [here](https://car-wash-pearl.vercel.app).

 ## Table of Contents

 - [Introduction](#introduction)